Obsessive compulsive disorder (OCD) can affect you in different ways. It usually causes a particular pattern of thoughts and behaviours.

 - asking for reassurance

-- repeating words in their head
+- repeating words in your head

-- thinking 'neutralising' thoughts to counter the obsessive thoughts
+- thinking 'neutralising' thoughts to counter the obsessive thoughts - for example, having a good thought to counter a bad thought

 - avoiding places and situations that could trigger obsessive thoughts

 Not all compulsive behaviours will be obvious to other people.
-When they are not obvious they are called "covert" behaviours.
-When they are obvious, they are called "overt" behaviours.
+When they are not obvious they are called 'covert' behaviours.
+When they are obvious, they are called 'overt' behaviours.

 Get help if you think you have OCD and it's having a negative impact on your life.